ECQQ/preprocessing/README.md

-# Cleaner Tool: The preprocessing step
+# The Cleaner Tool: The preprocessing step

 This repository include functions used to format tables according to our DB schema.